r-hpp/Co-Creating-Innovation-in-ML/README.md

 # Co-Creating-Innovation-in-ML
 This Repository contains the Intro materials for the Project: "Co-Creating Innovation in ML".

-Created by [Robert Hoppe](https://www.linkedin.com/in/robert-m-hoppe/) as part of the Leuphana Welcome Week.
+The materials were created by [Robert Hoppe](https://www.linkedin.com/in/robert-m-hoppe/) as part of the Leuphana Welcome Week.